[?] Subscribe To This Site

 I covered that framework with the heaviest shade cloth I could find, doubled and sewn together.
 I needed to get quite a bit of it, and fashion it together into one piece that covered an area probably 20 x 20 (feet).
 See picture below, but I gotta tell you, I don't remember it looking so...nice!

 Then I made a mister system, again with 1/2 inch schedule 40 PVC) with very low volume misters placed, I think, 6 feet apart, in three rows, on top of the shade cloth.
 These were brass misters in specialized PVC fittings in 1/2 inch PVC pipe.
-I purchased the fittings and the misters at MortonJones.com.
+Fittings and misters are available from rabbit supply manufacturers.
 The hose end of the PVC included a pressure regulator, a ball valve, and the hose attachment fitting.

 Despite the misting, there was no dripping on top of the rabbit cages.
 Extra water ran along the outside of the shade cloth and dripped on the ground from the edges of the framework.
 The whole system worked like a charm, and the biggest problem was the ground could get a bit damp - okay, puddled! - after a few days straight of 100+ temps.